-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing and any areas in need of repair or addition of and rock revetment After completion of improvements, The monitoring agency or designated monitor shall inspect the seawall and rock revetment to ensure compliance with recommended improvements.
-As part of its routine inspection of facilities, Venoco shall inspect the seawall and for signs of erosion or need for repairs.
-Failures and major shall be reported and any repairs coordinated with monitoring agencies.
-Ensuring the integrity of the seawall and revetment would protect the flowlines.
-CSLC, City of Goleta Daily as part of Venoco's routine inspection of facilities and as required to address major failures or repairs MM GEO-2c.
-Inspect and Repair Access Road and Pipeline after Landslide Events.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing seawall and rock revetment stability to the City of Goleta.
+If erosion is observed, Venoco shall immediately report such finding to the City of Goleta.
+Within 24 hours of such a finding, Venoco shall repair the erosion and shall provide a written report with photo documentation to the City within one week of the action.
+Venoco shall coordinate the activities with the Project Biologist and implement MM TBIO-1b Project Biological Monitors and MM TBIO- 1c Restoration Plan/Restoration.
+MM GEO-2c.
+Inspect and Repair Access Road and Pipeline after Landslide Events .
 Venoco shall monitor the access road and pipeline after bluff failure or landslide events and shall repair any damaged areas or add rip-rap consistent with applicable permit requirements.
 In addition to clearing the road of debris, Venoco shall test or inspect the pipeline immediately after any major slope failure to determine if pipeline damage has occurred and shall implement repairs to this infrastructure.
-If damage is observed, Venoco shall immediately report such finding to the City of At PRC 421 Venoco shall contract a registered professional engineer or a registered certified engineering geologist to perform an onshore soil evaluation to identify expansive soils.
-If any expansive soils are identified, the design of Project upgrades shall be amended as Identifying expansive soils would alert monitors of conditions to look for and where to look, which would increase effectiveness of mitigation measure GEO-2a and GEO- 2b.
-CSLC, City of Goleta The evaluation should be completed prior to the finalization of Project design
+If damage is observed, Venoco shall immediately report such finding to the City of Goleta.
+Within 24 hours of such a finding, Venoco shall repair the erosion and shall provide a written report with photo documentation to the City within one week of the action.
+Venoco shall coordinate the activities with the Project Biologist and implement MM TBIO-1b Project Biological Monitors and MM TBIO- 1c Restoration Plan/Restoration.
+At PRC 421 inspection of facilities, Venoco shall inspect seawall/ revetment for signs of erosion or need for repairs.
+Failures shall be reported.
+Any repairs shall be coordinated with monitoring agencies.
+Venoco shall contract a registered professional engineer or a registered certified engineering geologist to perform an onshore soil evaluation to identify expansive soils.
+If any expansive soils are identified, the design of Project upgrades shall be amended as needed.
+Identifying expansive soils would alert monitors of conditions to look for and where to look, which would increase effectiveness of mitigation measure GEO- 2a and GEO- 2b.
+CSLC, City of Goleta Evaluate prior to finalizing Project design